Ralph Wiggum

 Ralph Wiggum is a recurring character in the animated series The Simpsons.
 He is voiced by Nancy Cartwright.
-Ralph is characterized largely by his frequent non-sequiturs which range from nonsensical and bizarre to profound.
+Ralph is characterized largely by his frequent non-sequiturs that range from nonsensical and bizarre to profound.
 His dim-witted behavior lends him an air of blissful ignorance.

-The creator of the show, Matt Groening, has cited Ralph as his favorite character.
+The creator of the show, Matt Groening, has cited Ralph as one of his favorite characters.
 He generally remains one of the more popular and often quoted secondary characters in the show.
-In 2006, IGN ranked Ralph No. 3 on their list of the "Top 25 Simpsons Peripheral Characters," behind Sideshow Bob and Troy McClure.
+In 2006, IGN ranked Ralph No. 3 on their list of the "Top 25 Simpsons Peripheral Characters", behind Sideshow Bob and Troy McClure.

 Role in The Simpsons

 Ralph is characterized as a slow-witted and good-natured 8-year-old boy in Lisa Simpson's second-grade class, taught by Ms. Hoover.
 Initially, he was mostly used as a silent background character without consistent characterization.
-However, in later seasons his role expanded, being a featured character in several episodes.
+In later seasons, however, his role expanded, being a featured character in several episodes.

-These episodes include: "I Love Lisa", an episode which set him apart from other tertiary characters and largely defined much of his character, "This Little Wiggy" and "E Pluribus Wiggum"; as well as appearances both minor and prominent in many other episodes.
+These episodes include: "I Love Lisa", an episode that set him apart from other tertiary characters and largely defined much of his character, "This Little Wiggy" and "E Pluribus Wiggum"; as well as appearances both minor and prominent in many other episodes.
 Ralph also appears in various other media, such as the Simpsons comic book series by Bongo, and has even received his own entry in The Simpsons Library of Wisdom series.